Rikenunes8/feup-c-JmmCompiler/README.md

     7. The operands in a logic expression must be booleans;
     8. The operands in an arithmetic expression must be integers;
     9. Arrays cannot be used in arithmetic operations;
-    10. Variable used is not declared;
+    10. Variable used must be declared;
-    11. Built-in types have no methods;
+    11. Built-in types must have no methods;
-    12. Length is a property of an array.
+    12. Length is exclusively a property of an array;
-* Function arguments:
+* Function calls:
-    1. Incompatible types;
+    1. Types of function arguments and parameters must compatible;
-    2. The number of arguments does not match the number of parameters;
+    2. The number of arguments must match the number of parameters;
-    3. The method does not exist in the class;
+    4. The method must exist in the callee correspondent class;
-    4. Cannot call this object in a static method;
+    5. Object "this" can't be used in a static method;
-    5. Cannot call class' non-static method's like static methods.
+    6. Class' non-static methods can't be called like static methods;
 * Return checking:
-    1. Check if the return expression matches the method return type.
+    1. Return statement expression must match the method return type;
+* Duplicates:
+    1. A method can't have parameters with the same name;
+    2. A method can't have duplicated local variables;
+    3. A class can't have duplicated fields;
+    4. A class can't have methods with the same name (no overloading);

 # CODE GENERATION: